ersandeepahirwar/JS/README.md

 object.square();
 ```

-> In an object, we can use either the object name or `this` to access or define object properties.
+> * In an object, we can use either the **object name** or `this` to access or define object properties.

-#### Note

-> Never use `this` inside an arrow function method to represent the current object because `this` does not refer to the current object.
+> * Never use `this` inside an **arrow function method** to represent the current object because `this` does not refer to the current object.
 Instead, it inherits `this` from its surrounding scope.
 In a browser's global scope, this may be the global `window` object.

 ### Need of Functions in Objects